Updated: September 2021

 Then, enter this command in the Mac OS terminal window:

 Since the entire pod spec library is downloaded during the step and stored in ~/.cocoapods folder, it will take some time to complete.
-If during this step, the following error message is displayed,

 To update the CocoaPods software program to its latest released version, re-enter the previous two commands.